 In today’s world, disinfectants are vital in ensuring hygiene and safety.
 From homes to hospitals, these agents are indispensable in controlling the spread of harmful microorganisms.
+With a wide range of disinfectants available, understanding their types, mechanisms of action, and best practices for use is essential for maximizing their effectiveness while minimizing risks.
+This article explores the different types of disinfectants, their applications, and key guidelines for effective hygiene management.

-What Are Disinfectants?
+What are Disinfectants?

 Disinfectants are chemical agents that eliminate or reduce harmful microorganisms on surfaces and objects.
 Unlike cleaning agents, which only remove dirt and grime, are designed to kill bacteria, viruses, and fungi, ensuring a germ-free environment.